 That is not to say it is useless, but it is a critical mistake to assume the WAF takes care of it all.
 Relying solely on a WAF leaves many gaping security holes that you must take care of with a different solution.

 Setting policies that are larger and more permissive than functions need is a common serverless security mistake.
-Check out our upcoming webinar on this crucial topic.
+Check out our on-demand webinar on this crucial topic.

 Failing to minimize individual function roles and permissions makes your attack surface larger than necessary.
 You must sit down with the developers who wrote the functions and review what each function does.
 Only after determining what functions actually need to do, can you properly create a unique role for each function and craft a suitable permission policy.